Otwiine/schoolvote-uganda/README.md

-# SchoolVote Uganda
+# School Vote Uganda

-**SchoolVote Uganda** is a simple and secure web-based voting system designed specifically for schools in Uganda.
+**School Vote Uganda** is a simple and secure web-based voting system designed specifically for schools in Uganda.
 The goal is to make student elections more transparent, easier to manage, and resistant to cheating.

 ---